 Skin lightening agents may include:

 Hydroquinone is an effective skin lightening agent.
-It is no longer available in some parts of the world because of the damaging affects of longterm use.
 The recommended concentration over the counter is 2%, but up to 4% is available from a dermatologist in some countries.
 It should be used daily for no more than 6 months.

-Exogenous ochronosis is the main risk of continued use.
+Exogenous ochronosis is the main risk of excessive use of hydroquinone.
 This results in an irregular blue-black staining affecting sun-exposed skin and nails.
-It is due to deep deposition of the same pigment that occurs in alkaptonuria (endogenous ochronosis).
-Exogenous ochronosis may also occur from phenol, quinine or resorcinol.

 In some subjects, excessive use of hydroquinone in combination with certain foods in the diet (fish, eggs, offal, beans) can result in an unpleasant fish odour in the body secretions such as sweat and urine (trimethylaminuria).